-The second step in this detection algorithm is to examine the variations in the elevation angle for a scan of backscatter across all beams at each range gate.
-Backscatter are grouped by range gate, propagation path, and virtual height.
-A sliding window of between 2 and 20 gates (a larger window is used as distance from the radar increases and the accuracy of the range gate decreases [Yeoman et al., 2001]; exact window widths are specified in columns 1 and 2 of Table 2) is used to gather backscatter from all beams for the specified hop.
-In order to evaluate azimuthal variations (the variations across all beams), the virtual height must be restricted as well.
-Instead of using windows at fixed virtual heights, backscatter are grouped together by examining the distribution of virtual heights in each field of view.
+The second step in this detection algorithm is to examine the variations in the ele-259 vation angle for a scan of backscatter across all beams at each range gate.
+Backscatter 260 are grouped by range gate, propagation path, and virtual height.
+A sliding window of 261 between 2-20 gates (a larger window is used as distance from the radar increases and 262 the accuracy of the range gate decreases [Yeoman et al., 2001]; exact window widths 263 are specified in columns 1 and 2 of Table 2) is used to gather backscatter from all 264 beams for the specified hop.
+In order to evaluate azimuthal variations (the variations 265 across all beams), the virtual height must be restricted as well.
+Instead of using 266 windows at fixed virtual heights, backscatter are grouped together by examining the distribution of virtual heights in each field-of-view.